ristonrodrigues723/just_engineering_things_api/readme.md

 This project is something I’m super proud of!
 Here’s the story:

 1. I started following a YouTube video to build a Flask API, but it quickly went wrong. 😬
-2. Backtracked, made changes, and initially used a list to store jokes, quotes, and facts when testing locally.
+2. Backtracked,started from scratch reading a blog  made changes as per needs and guidelines blog was about transaction api mine was a joke api, and initially used a list to store jokes, quotes, and facts when testing locally.
 But I realized the list wasn’t updating on POST requests.
 3. Switched to using a `.json` file for storage.
 Later, I added POST functionality for ratings so users could rate jokes, quotes, and facts.
 4. Tried hosting on Railway, but it failed.
 Debugged like crazy, but no luck.
 5. Moved to Vercel, but discovered Vercel can’t store `.json` files as persistent data.
-After some head-scratching, migrated to Firebase for the database.
+After some head-scratching, migrated to Firebase for the database tried vercel again but after 5 hrs of headscratching back to the same point.
-6. Hosted the API on Hack Club Nest after consulting documentation and Slack channels and helpful people.
+6. so i Hosted the API on Hack Club Nest after consulting documentation and Slack channels and helpful people.
 (Nest is awesome! and the helpers too)

 ## Challenges Faced 🛠️

 - tried using Swagger for documentationit didn’t work—it kept getting messed up tried using ai for help to debug still same to did a simple webage as documentation.
 - Debugging issues with `.env` variables on Vercel and hosting on it was headcracking so hosted on nest .
+- hosting flask api on vercela nd railwauy is messy.

 Finally, I created this index page with simple instructions for accessing the API.